Singapore aims to capture areas in aviation industry that will grow in 5 to 10 years

-He said he could not divulge what these growth areas are for now, but they have been identified by the Emerging Stronger Task Force, together with the Economic Development Board and various other agencies.
+He said he could not divulge what these growth areas are for now, but they were expected to recover strongly in the next five to 10 years, and had been identified by the Emerging Stronger Task Force, together with the Economic Development Board and various other agencies.

 More details should emerge in the coming weeks, he said.